Caterina Mauri

 This article is aimed at describing the Cultural and Creative (CC) economy in the Brussels Capital Region (BCR) and it seeks to provide a solid basis for discussions of this part of the economy, and of policy choices that affect it.

-Copyright © 2021 Caterina Mauri - Tutti i diritti riservati.
+Copyright © 2023 Caterina Mauri - Tous droits réservés.

 Optimisé par GoDaddy Créateur de sites Web